LewisWatson/Ginkgo-BDD-Testing-Framework-Lightning-Talk/PITCHME.md

 ## Behaviour Driven Development

 - A particular style of **T**est **D**riven **D**evelopment
-- Focuses on expected *behaviour* of a system
+- Adopts outside in view that focuses on expected *behaviour* of a system
 - Uses more natural english style language

 Note:

-Explain that BDD is a style of TDD that focuses on how a system should behave.
-Adopts an outside in view for writing behavioural specifications.

 TDD is out of scope for this talk.